robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 ### Combat as the attacking player

 If the defending player is playing correctly, they will be waiting for you to either do something or pass priority before revealing their own plays (see below).
-You should therefore be clear when you are not passing priority.
+You should therefore be clear when you don’t have any tricks and are passing priority to them.
 I like saying “No effects”.
 A perfectly executed combat step might look something like:

 ---MAIN PHASE---<br/>
 Attacker: “Combat?"<br/>